showtime10000/sdai-ic-d1-html-elements-1/README.md

 ## Acceptance Criteria 📋
 1. **File Navigation:** Navigate to index.html.
 2. **Boilerplate Generation:** Use shortcuts to generate HTML boilerplate.
-3. **H1 Tag Insertion:** Insert an H1 tag with ‘Hello world!’ in HTML body.
+3. **Giving the document a title:** Use the given title for the document.
+4. **Header Tags Insertion:** Insert appropriate header tags based on their function.
-4. **Paragraph Tag Insertion:** Insert a paragraph tag with ‘lorem ipsum’ under H1 tag.
+5. **Paragraph Tag Insertion:** Insert a paragraph tag with the given copy.

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

 1. [ ] Navigate to the `index.html` file.
-2. [ ] In line 1, type an exclamation point and wait.
-What do you see?
+2. [ ] In line 1, type an exclamation point, wait to see the prompt, then hit enter.
-3. [ ] Hit enter or tab to create the boilerplate codebase for HTML pages.
+3. [ ] When you have your boilerplate code, in the `head` element, locate the `title` element and enter 'Fibonacci Review'.
-4. [ ] Inside the body tag, put an H1 tag with 'Hello world!' in it.
+4. [ ] Inside the body tag, put main header with 'You Can Count On Fibonacci' in it.
+Which number header tag should you use?
-5. [ ] Under that, put a paragraph tag under that and type 'lorem ipsum'.
+5. [ ] Under your main header, copy and paste the subheader with this copy 'Fibonacci’s Food Truck: Where Flavor and Sequence Unite!'.
+Again, which humber header tag is appropriate?
+6. [ ] Under that, put a paragraph tag under that and copy and paste 'At Fibonacci’s Food Truck, every bite is a delightful journey through a sequence of flavors that leaves you wanting more.
+Just like the Fibonacci sequence, each dish builds upon the last, creating a symphony of taste that is both unique and familiar.
+From the Fibonacci Fries to the Golden Ratio Grilled Cheese, every item on the menu is a testament to the beauty of blending mathematics with gastronomy.
+Fibonacci’s Food Truck truly delivers on its promise - a culinary experience you can count on!'.

 🎊 **Fantastic work!
 You just finished your first ever HTML coding lab.** 🎊